 Paul has just finished talking about how the gospel affects many of our different relationships.
 In the passage we just read, he begins to talk about how to relate to outsiders, how to be on mission.
 He teaches us two actions that we need to take.
 Neither of them is extraordinary.
 Both of them are actions that every single one of us can take.

 Here’s the first.

 Continue steadfastly in prayer, being watchful in it with thanksgiving.
 At the same time, pray also for us, that God may open to us a door for the word, to declare the mystery of Christ, on account of which I am in prison— that I may make it clear, which is how I ought to speak.

 This is so important.
 Our mission to the world begins here.
 If we want the good news of Jesus to spread in Liberty Village and beyond, then it begins with talking to God about people.
-We think that mission begins with our action.
+We think that mission begins with our actions.
 It doesn’t.
 It begins with our prayer.

 This is a lot harder than it sounds!
 I think all of us realize how hard prayer is.
 Dr. Martyn Lloyd-Jones once said, “Everything we do in the Christian life is easier than prayer.”
 This may be one of the reasons why sharing the gospel is hard: because we don’t begin with this necessary first step.

 How to Pray

 And so Paul tells us not just to pray.
 But then he tells us a couple of characteristics that should mark our prayer: alertness and thanksgiving.